solo-io/glooctl/README.md

 ```
 glooctl route map --path-prefix /calculator --function aws_lambda:calc
 ```
+Uses default virtual host (named 'default'?) should use -V to specify virtual host or can we use --host hhh to find the virtual host or should? should we create a virtual host if not present?

+will create route even if function doesn't exist

 ## Managing Routes on a Virtual Host
 The `route` command allows you to manage the routes on a specific